Academic Standards and Regulations

 Personal Leave of Absence

-Students may, with the approval of a dean, and in consultation with their academic advisor, interrupt their Bowdoin education and take a voluntary personal leave of absence to pursue other interests for one or two semesters.
+Students wishing to take a personal leave from Bowdoin may, with the approval of a dean, and in consultation with their academic advisor, interrupt their Bowdoin education and take a voluntary personal leave of absence to pursue other interests for one or two semesters.
 A personal leave of absence functions as a withdrawal from the College, during which time the student is not enrolled at the College.
-If a student intends to take a personal leave from the College, they should review associated information, meet with their dean, complete the Intent to Withdraw Form, and return it to the Office of the Dean of Students.
+If a student intends to take a personal leave from the College, they should review associated information, meet with their dean, and complete the online Intent to Withdraw Form.

 The conditions governing a personal leave of absence are as follows: